German Passport – Treaty Commission Versailles

 The Passport Diplomatic Passport Treaty Versailles

 A green blank cardboard cover without Coat of Arms.
 The Ministerialpass (diplomatic passport) is a double folio fold-out paper issued by the German Foreign Office, Department of the Peace Treaty Negotiation, Passport Office, which classifies this passport, for me, as the most important document of German (passport) history.
 I do have other highly relevant documents in my collection.
-Still, I don’t exaggerate when I say that this diplomatic passport is now the most significant document I could acquire in 16+ years of collecting.
+Still, I don’t exaggerate when I say that this diplomatic passport is now the most significant document I could acquire in two decades of research and collecting.

 Diplomatic Passport Treaty Versailles